PixarAnimationStudios/OpenUSD/pxr/imaging/plugin/hioAvif/README.md

 The AV1 Image Format is a royalty-free open-source picture format, with modern compression, flexible color specification, high dynamic range values, depth images and alpha channels, and support for layered and sequential images.

-The supported feature set here is currently restricted to single frame iamges, which are decoded to linear Rec709 RGB or RGBA if an alpha channel is present.
+The supported feature set here is currently restricted to single frame images, which are decoded to linear Rec709 RGB or RGBA if an alpha channel is present.

 Reading is implemented through the use of libaom, and libavif.